 There are lots of other advantages of running a full, static HTML website.

-Here’s some of the main ones:
+Here are some of the main advantages:

 - Obsolescence.
 Running a dynamic site relies on a content management system that constantly needs to be updated.
 The foundations of a dynamic site changes over time;

 - Cost – every time a visitor accesses a page, a set of database queries are made with dynamic sites.
-While caching reduces these queries, there’s always pages that aren’t in the cache or need to be refreshed.
+While caching reduces these queries, there are always pages that aren’t in the cache or need to be refreshed.
 With a static site, the load on the server is considerably reduced;

-- A static site means that data is easier to export than if it’s contained within a database.
+- A static site means that data is easier to export than if it’s contained within a database;

 A static site works very well in certain use cases.
 For example, it’s great for documentation.
 And static sites can be just as engaging as dynamic sites.
 The only real difference is that all the HTML is generated before being uploaded.

-To provide an insight into the quality of software that is available, we have compiled a list of 5 best Ruby static site generators.
+To provide an insight into the quality of software that is available, we have compiled a list of 7 best Ruby static site generators.
 All of these tools are released under a freely distributable license.
 Here’s our verdict captured by our legendary ratings chart.

 Let’s explore the Ruby static site generators at hand.
 For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources.